ORHPC Grants

 Visit Minnesota State Loan Repayment Program for more information.

-The Pediatric Primary Care Mental Health Training Grant Program, authorized by 2023 Session Law Chapter 70, Article 5, Section 8 [144.1509], is established to award grants for the development of pediatric mental health training programs that are located in outpatient primary care clinics.
+The Pediatric Primary Care Mental Health Training Grant Program, authorized by Minnesota Statutes Sec.
+144.1509, awards grants for the development of new or expansion of existing pediatric mental health training programs located in outpatient primary care clinics.
 The training programs are designed to increase confidence, skills, and awareness of mental health resources among pediatric primary care providers caring for the mental health needs of pediatric patients.
+An overarching goal of this grant program is that pediatric patients served by participating outpatient primary care clinics will receive more effective, timely, longitudinal care for mental health needs.

 To be eligible for a Pediatric Primary Care Mental Health Training grant, a training program or proposed training program must: